IJSComplexMatter/cddm/doc/quickstart.rst

    You do not need to load the data into memory.
 The calculation of the correlation function using multiple tau algorithm does not require all data to be read at once, so you should not load the data into memory in general.

+.. _numpyarrays:

 Converting to/from arrays
 +++++++++++++++++++++++++

 You can convert multi-frame `video` to numpy arrays and numpy arrays to `video` with :func:`.video.asarrays` and :func:`.video.fromarrays`.
-We are currently working with one-element (single camera) video, to load the video from previous examples into numpy array:
+We are currently working with one-element (single camera) video.
+To load the video from previous examples into numpy array do:

 .. doctest::